The Beatgirls: Origins and personnel

-While working in Sydney for an extended period of time at the turn of this century, Sanders and Watkins established a "second-tier BeatGirls trio" based there but managed by Sanders and Watkins from New Zealand once they returned.
+While working in Sydney for an extended period of time at the turn of the 21st century, Sanders and Watkins established a "second-tier BeatGirls trio" based there but managed by Sanders and Watkins from New Zealand once they returned.

 Sanders "trained in Russian classical ballet" before studying contemporary dance with Deirdre Tarrant; her first professional employment as a dancer was with Michael Parmenter.
 She is also a marriage celebrant, which adds to the sort of gigs the Beatgirls can promote themselves for.

+In 2019 both Sanders and McLaughlin were part of Cringe Worthy, a "musical tribute to 1970s New Zealand" that had two short seasons at Circa Theatre in Wellington, a month-long season at Centrepoint Theatre in Palmerston North, and was part of various arts festivals around the country.
+Sanders admitted that, after years of performing as part of the Beatgirls, "it's really satisfying to be able to do something completely related to New Zealand and its culture."
+As well as performing, Sanders was director and deviser.
+She has since written and performed in Cringeworthy the 80's, Cringeworthy - swinging in the 60's and has started to devise Cringeworthy - trippin' in the 90's.